 Single-use plastics increased within the industry in part due to alarm over HIV and AIDS.
 This was one of the drivers that helped to fuel the use of single-use devices and excessive plastic packaging within the healthcare sector.
 Concern over spreading disease and contamination is still a major challenge within the field.

 Sustainability policies, at the national level, within health boards, and individual practices and hospitals can have a big impact on the reduction of single-use plastics.
 These policies can help more medical facilities practice green health safely.

 Hospitals that contributed data as part of 2019 Environmental Excellence Awards submissions together saved an impressive $68 million on sustainability initiatives in 2018.
 They did this while reducing more than 309 million kBtus of energy and diverting 146,750 tons of waste from the landfill.
 They also avoided 183,360 metric tons of carbon emissions through mitigation projects.

-Medical personnel can reuse tools like surgical basins and sterilisation wraps.
+Medical personnel can reuse tools like surgical basins and sterilization wraps.
 And doing so can reduce waste from a practice or hospital by several tonnes per year.
-Some hospitals are experimenting with replacing blue wrap (a commonly used polypropylene sheeting) with reusable sterilisation containers that practitioners can clean, just like the instruments they contain.
+Some hospitals are experimenting with replacing blue wrap (a commonly used polypropylene sheeting) with reusable sterilization containers that practitioners can clean, just like the instruments they contain.